Department of Communication and New Media Studies

 Ph.D.
 Critical Studies, University of Southern California; M.A.
 Film Studies and Interdisciplinary Humanities, Arizona State University; B.A.
 English-American Comparative Literature, University of California, Santa Cruz.

-Recent publications appear in the Journal of International Communication; Information, Communication, & Society; and in the book collections The Ethics of Emerging Media: Information, Social Norms, and New Media Technology (2011); Teaching Arts and Science with the New Social Media (2011); and Generation Facebook (2011); and The Ubiquitous Internet: User and Industry Perspectives (2014)
+Select publications appear in the Journal of International Communication; Information, Communication, & Society; Computers & Society; and in book collections The Ethics of Emerging Media: Information, Social Norms, and New Media Technology (2011); Teaching Arts and Science with the New Social Media (2011); Generation Facebook (2011); and The Ubiquitous Internet: User and Industry Perspectives (2014)